-Since a Kalman filter has been used in generating SPACE2001, COMB2001, and POLE2001, the resulting polar motion and UT1 values are smoothed to a degree that depends upon both the spacing between the measurements being combined and the uncertainties that have been assigned to them.
-Since improvements to the observing systems, both in the hardware and software and in the number of systems, have led to increasingly precise determinations of the Earth's orientation, and since the time resolution of the measurements has generally increased in concert with the measurement precision, the degree of smoothing applied to the SPACE2001, COMB2001, and POLE2001 values is a function of time, with the earlier values being more heavily smoothed than the more recent values.
+Since a Kalman filter has been used in generating SPACE2002, COMB2002, and POLE2002, the resulting polar motion and UT1 values are smoothed to a degree that depends upon both the spacing between the measurements being combined and the uncertainties that have been assigned to them.
+Since improvements to the observing systems, both in the hardware and software and in the number of systems, have led to increasingly precise determinations of the Earth's orientation, and since the time resolution of the measurements has generally increased in concert with the measurement precision, the degree of smoothing applied to the SPACE2002, COMB2002, and POLE2002 values is a function of time, with the earlier values being more heavily smoothed than the more recent values.

-Daily EOP values are reported in SPACE2001 since the NOAA IRIS, USNO NEOS, and GSFC NEOS Intensive UT1 values are given at daily intervals, as are the GPS and JCET/GSFC SLR polar motion values (although gaps exist in each of these data sets).
-However, prior to the start of these data sets, the measurements combined to form SPACE2001 are given less frequently; therefore, the Kalman filter used to combine these measurements also interpolates them in order to produce a series of equally spaced values.
-Thus, SPACE2001, COMB2001, and POLE2001 are equally spaced series of smoothed, interpolated Earth orientation parameters.
+Daily EOP values are reported in SPACE2002 since the NOAA IRIS, USNO NEOS, and GSFC NEOS Intensive UT1 values are given at daily intervals, as are the GPS and JCET/GSFC SLR values (although gaps exist in each of these data sets).
+However, prior to the start of these data sets, the measurements combined to form SPACE2002 are given less frequently; therefore, the Kalman filter used to combine these measurements also interpolates them in order to produce a series of equally spaced values.
+In order to be consistent with SPACE2002, daily EOP values are also reported in COMB2002 even though the BIH optical astrometric series used in COMB2002 is given at 5-day intervals.
+Thus, SPACE2002, COMB2002, and POLE2002 are equally spaced series of smoothed, interpolated Earth orientation parameters.

-The combined Earth orientation series SPACE2001, COMB2001, and POLE2001 are available from: (1) JPL's Space Geodetic Science and Applications Group by anonymous ftp to <ftp://euler.jpl.nasa.gov/keof/combinations/2001>, (2) NASA's Crustal Dynamics Data Information System (CDDIS) by anonymous ftp to <ftp://cddisa.gsfc.nasa.gov/pub/jpl/2001>, or (3) the author upon request to Richard.Gross@jpl.nasa.gov.
+The combined Earth orientation series SPACE2002, COMB2002, and POLE2002 are available from: (1) JPL's Space Geodetic Science and Applications Group by anonymous ftp to <ftp://euler.jpl.nasa.gov/keof/combinations/2002>, (2) NASA's Crustal Dynamics Data Information System (CDDIS) by anonymous ftp to <ftp://cddisa.gsfc.nasa.gov/pub/jpl/2002>, or (3) the author upon request to Richard.Gross@jpl.nasa.gov.